sympy/sympy/doc/src/explanation/glossary.md

 Immutable

     In Python, objects are *immutable* if they can not be modified in-place.
-    In order to change the object, a new object must be created.
+    In order to change an immutable object, a new object must be created.
 In SymPy, all objects are immutable.
 This means that all functions that operate on {term}`expressions <expression>` will return a new expression and leave the original unchanged.
-This also means that any two objects that are {term}`equal <structural equality>` are completely interchangeable and may be thought of as being the same object, even if they happen to be two different objects in memory.
-Immutability makes it easier to maintain a mental model of code because there is no hidden state.
+Performing an operation on an expression will never change other objects or expressions that reference that expression.
+This also means that any two objects that are {term}`equal
+    <structural equality>` are completely interchangeable and may be thought
+    of as being the same object, even if they happen to be two different objects in memory.
+Immutability makes it easier to maintain a mental model of code, because there is no hidden state.
 SymPy objects being immutable also means that they are hashable, which allows them to be used as dictionary keys.

 Interactive

-    *Interactive* usage refers to using SymPy in an interactive REPL environment such as the Python prompt, `isympy`, [IPython](https://ipython.org/), or the [Jupyter
+    *Interactive* usage refers to using SymPy in an interactive REPL environment such as the Python prompt, {term}`isympy`, [IPython](https://ipython.org/), or the [Jupyter
     notebook](https://jupyter.org/).
 When using SymPy interactively, all
-    commands are typed in real time by the user and all intermediate results are shown.
-This is in contrast with programmatic use, which is where the code is written in a file which is either executed as a script or is part of a larger Python library.
-Certain SymPy idioms are only recommended for interactive use and are considered anti-patterns when used programmatically, for example, running `from sympy import *` is convenient when using SymPy interactively, but is generally frowned upon otherwise.
+    commands are typed in real time by the user and all intermediate results are shown. *Interactive* use is in contrast with *programmatic* use, which is where the code is written in a file which is either executed as a script or is part of a larger Python library.
+Some SymPy idioms are only recommended for interactive use and are considered anti-patterns when used programmatically.
+For example, running `from sympy import *` is convenient when using SymPy interactively, but is generally frowned upon for programmatic usage, where importing names explicitly just using `import sympy` is preferred.

 `is_*`

-    Attributes in SymPy that start with *`is_*`* and use a *lowercase* name look up the given {term}`assumption <assumptions>` on that object (there are a few properties that are an exception to this because they do not use the assumptions system).
-For example, `x.is_positive` will lookup the `positive` assumption on `x`. `is_*` attributes that use a *Capitalized* name test if an object is an instance of the given class.
+    Attributes in SymPy that start with *`is_`* and use a *lowercase* name query the given {term}`assumption <assumptions>` on that object (note: there are a few properties that are an exception to this because they do not use the assumptions system).
+For example, `x.is_integer` will query the `integer` assumption on `x`. `is_*` attributes that use a *Capitalized* name test if an object is an instance of the given class.
     Sometimes the same name will exist for both the lowercase and Capitalized property, but they are different things.
-In general, `is_Uppercase` properties are not recommended.
-They exist for historical purposes, but they are unneeded because the same can be achieved with `isinstance()`.
+For example, `x.is_Integer` is only `True` if `x` is an instance of {class}`~.Integer`, whereas `x.is_integer` is `True` if `x` is `integer` in the assumptions system, such as `x = symbols('x', integer=True)`.
+In general, it is recommended to not use `is_Capitalized` properties.
+They exist for historical purposes, but they are unneeded because the same thing can be achieved with `isinstance()`.
 See also {term}`Number`.

+`isympy`

+    *`isympy`* is a command that ships with SymPy that starts an {term}`interactive` session on the command line with all SymPy names imported and {term}`printing` enabled.
+It uses
+    [IPython](https://ipython.org/) by default when it is installed.

 Kind